mhamdouchi/ios_hi_packages/README.md

     1. group by: creates an array of items grouped by the provided key.
     2. limit: allows to retrieve the first n items in the Sequence.
     3. unique: eliminates duplicate items without altering the order of the sequence.

+`SKStoreReviewController`: Provides a helper method to request review for the app.

+`StringExtension`: Provides several helper variables and methods.
+    1. Converting a string to Bool, Double, Int, etc.
+    2. Returning numbers only, or letters only, or both from a string.
+    3. Localizing a string, optionally with a language code.
+    4. Converting a string to a Date if possible.
+    5. Checking if a string has only numbers.
+    6. Generating a UUID.
+    7. Checking if a string has only letters.

+`UIAlertControllerExtension`: Provides a helper to add multiple actions instead of one at a time.

+`UIColorExtension`: Provides helper methods to convert a hex or a string value to a color.

+`UIDeviceExtension`: Provides helper variables and methods such as `modelName`, `hasNotch`, `vibrate the device`, and `play haptics`.

+`UILabelExtension`: Provides methods to highlight text as well as setting up a custom font and style.